 2010 was a busy year for family law and its practitioners.
-The economy – last year’s biggest story – continued to play its part, with family lawyers trying to run as tight a financial ship as possible.
+The economy – last year’s biggest story – continued to play its part, but other issues also crowded the headlines.

 Tagged with: birth certificate child abduction child support custody Defense of Marriage Act divorce DOMA e-mail Facebook First Amendment iPhone apps no-fault divorce Prop 8 relocation same-sex adoption same-sex custody same-sex marriage Skype visitation social networking technologyRead More »

 Government agents violated a wire fraud defendant’s Fourth Amendment rights by compelling his Internet service provider to turn over his e-mails without first obtaining a warrant, the 6th Circuit has ruled.Read More »